 In senior living communities, text messaging stands to improve communications with both residents and their families.
 Text messaging in senior living facilities can give a greater sense of personalization, and help to build a greater rapport with the community.
 Not all residents or their families will want to make use of text messaging, but adding it as a feature of a senior living facility’s communications system stands to improve overall satisfaction in care.

 Here are 4 Benefits of Using Text Messaging in Senior Living Communications:

 Gone are the days of wearing radio headsets to communicate with on-floor staff.
 Group text messaging through cloud communications offers the ability to efficiently and discretely share internal communications with caregivers and staff.
 This does require the use of a mobile app, which most cloud providers offer as part of their services.
 Because senior living environments require caregivers and staff to be constantly on the move, using mobile technology and internal group text messaging through a dedicated mobile application is a fantastic way to improve the pace and clarity of certain internal communications among team members.

 A New Way to Manage the Schedule

 Maintaining a steady schedule is an essential part of running a senior living facility.
-Text messaging can be used to facilitate the scheduling of appointments with residents, their families, and to send confirmation messages to all of them.
+Text messaging in Senior Living can be used to facilitate the scheduling of appointments with residents, their families, and to send confirmation messages to all of them.
 They also allow for a seamless means to reschedule or cancel appointments, which stands to save senior living facilities money by reducing the incidences of no-shows for certain types of appointments.
 Adding text messaging to the mix expands a senior living facility’s breadth of communications to give everyone a chance to alter any plans, and to keep the daily schedule running smoothly.